 And yet, even though YouTube offers an extensive library of non-music content, it seems that the consensus is (at least for now) that music videos are the most popular form of content YouTube has to offer.

-Marshmello’s video for “Alone” has over a billion views and nearly 14 million likes since it was published on YouTube in 2016.
+Marshmello’s video for Alone has over a billion views and over 18 million likes since it was published on YouTube in 2016.
 The video is actually kind of sweet in a simple way: It depicts a lonely teen who doesn’t quite fit with his peers at school, but is finally able to connect with them through the creation of his own music.

 The video has a bit of an after-school special vibe, but it’s actually nice to see the main character become accepted by his schoolmates via his own self-expression, rather than by conforming to his would-be friends’ interests.

 8. Boy With Luv — BTS feat.
 Halsey (19.78 million likes)

 The wildly popular K-pop boy band BTS doesn’t just have one top-10 video on YouTube — it has two.
 And the first one we’re looking at is Boy With Luv at No. 8.
 The video also features an appearance from singer Halsey.
 The sugary-sweet, brightly colored music video was first uploaded on April 12, 2019, and has racked up over 19 million likes and over a billion views since then.

 7. Gangnam Style — Psy (19.99 million likes)